shree675/FoxTagger/README.md

 Team ID: 57

 > **Note**
-> Please refer to [final-latest](https://github.com/shree675/FoxTagger/tree/final-latest) branch to view and use the snap that is in accordance with [#21](https://github.com/MetaMask/template-snap-monorepo/pull/21) on the [official repo](https://github.com/MetaMask/template-snap-monorepo).
+> Please refer to [final-latest](https://github.com/shree675/FoxTagger/tree/final-latest) branch to view and use the snap that is in accordance with [#21](https://github.com/MetaMask/template-snap-monorepo/pull/21) on [the official repository](https://github.com/MetaMask/template-snap-monorepo).

 ## About Project
 FoxTagger is a Metamask snaps extension that facilitates the mapping of addresses with user defined tags to help users keep their expenditure in check by alerting and displaying usage analytics.